DerManoMann/dps-pxpay/readme.txt

 column 'last_page_url' in the zen-cart table 'whos_online' needs to be extended from 255 to at least 2048.

+3.4 If using PHP with the suhosin extension it is required to have the setting 'suhosin.get.max_value_length' set to also at least 2048 in order to allow PHP to process long redirect urls.

 4. Setup and Configuration
 ==========================